nanovms/nanos/README.md

 ### Getting Started

-Please use the [ops](https://ops.city) orchestrator to run your applications with Nanos unless you plan on hacking on Nanos itself.
+Please use the [ops](https://ops.city) build tool to run your applications with Nanos unless you plan on hacking on Nanos itself.
 Many ready-to-use examples for running applications on Nanos using ops are available [here](https://github.com/nanovms/ops-examples).

 #### Quick Start